 In this section we explain how to subscribe to Xero and use our services.
 When you see a word in bold, it will have the same corresponding meaning every time it’s used within these terms.

 1. You and Xero: When we say you or your, we mean both you and any entity or firm you’re authorized to represent.
 When we say Xero, we, our or us, we’re talking about the Xero entity you contract with and pay fees to based on the edition of the Xero product you’re using.
-Point 65, Xero contracting entities shows which Xero entity you contract with
+Section 66 shows which Xero entity you contract with.

 2. Our services: Our services consist of all the services we provide now or in the future, including our online and mobile accounting and financial products.

 3. Creating a subscription: When you create a subscription to use our services and accept these terms, you become a subscriber.
 If you’re the subscriber, you’re the one responsible for paying for your subscription.